Annapurna Circuit Trek 12 Days Itinerary

 Highlights of Annapurna Circuit Trek 12 Days Itinerary

-- Thorong La pass is the highest altitude pass in Nepal.
-At 5,410 meters, Thorong La Pass is also the highest point of this trek.
+• Thorong La Pass: One of the highest trekking passes in Nepal at 5,416 meters.
 On reaching this point, you will surely experience a sense of satisfaction and achievement.

 Annapurna Circuit Trek 12 Days Outline Itinerary